rytis-paskauskas/RainDropCounter/README.md

 ![Snapshot of rainfall](./img/Shotcut_00_00_04_333_cropped.png)
-# Rain drop counter data, code snippets and tutorials
+# Rain drop counter: data, code snippets, and tutorials

 ## YouTube tutorials
 - Want to build a device?
 See this [how to build a basic device tutorial](https://youtu.be/yDxtZpp3iUc)